scipr-lab/libiop/README.md

 * The __Aurora__ protocol from [[BCRSVW]](https://eprint.iacr.org/2018/828), whose argument size is O(log<sup>2</sup> N);
 * The __Ligero__ protocol from [[AHIV]](https://acmccs.github.io/papers/p2087-amesA.pdf), whose argument size is O(N<sup>0.5</sup>).

 Both of these zkSNARKs support R1CS, an NP-complete relation that generalizes arithmetic circuit satisfiability.
 An important component of Aurora, which is of independent interest, is the [FRI proximity test](https://eccc.weizmann.ac.il/report/2017/134/).
+These protocols all support binary extension fields, and smooth prime fields.

 <span style="color:red">**WARNING:**</span> This is an academic proof-of-concept prototype, and in particular has not received careful code review. <br> This implementation is NOT ready for production use.